 Amygdalota pr.
-Ah-mee-gdah-loh-TAH, take their name from amygdala, which means almonds in Greek and are no bake Greek cookies from the Greek islands (Cyclades), made with blanched almonds and sugar.
+Ah-mee-gdah-loh-TAH, take their name from amygdala, which means almonds in Greek and are no bake Greek almond cookies from the Greek islands (Cyclades), made with blanched almonds and sugar.

-Although my amygdalota are coated with white chocolate, these no bake cookies are shaped liked small pears, usually with a clove inserted on the top.
-They are then dipped in rose water and showered with icing or crystal sugar.
+Although my amygdalota are coated with chocolate, these no bake cookies are traditionally shaped liked small pears, usually with a clove inserted on the top.

 These desserts were offered at any festive event, be it a wedding, engagement or baptism of a child.